vivianngo97/Punctuation_Transcription/README.md

 | macro avg    | 0.491     | 0.657  | 0.543    | 330984      |
 | weighted avg | 0.925     | 0.885  | 0.900    | 330984      |

 Accuracy is roughly 0.885 percent.
 However, accuracy is not a sufficient metric to use to evaluate this model because of the class imbalance.
-In particular, there are a lot more spaces than other classes.
-Thus, a model that wrongly tags spaces everywhere would be incorrect but have high accuracy.
-In this case, the macro F1-score is a stronger proxy od model performance.
+In particular, there are a lot more SPACE tags than others.
+Thus, a model that wrongly tags SPACE everywhere would be incorrect but have high accuracy.
+In this case, the macro F1-score is a stronger measure of model performance.

-As we can see, there is a lack of precision for most punctuation marks.
-Recall is higher but is still not as high as it can possibly be, with some more enhancements (see below).
+As we can see, there is a lack of precision for most punctuation marks, especially those with low support (such as !).
+The corresponding recall values are higher but can still be greatly improved with some enhancements (see below).

 # Future Considerations
 These are some enhancements that could improve the performance of the model.